9 Common Parlor Palm Problems (And How to Fix Them)

 5. Curling Leaves on a Parlor Palm

-You could even have your parlor palm in a draft where the humidity is low.
+You could even have your parlor palm in a draft with low humidity.

 Curling Leaves from Underwatering